golfmanager/api_v1/advancedSettings.md

 **billing.skipTicketOnPayment**
 Value: true/false
+Skip creating a ticket when paying for salelines set in the future.

+**billing.generateInvoiceAndTicket**
+Value: Series Id
-Automatically generate a ticket when making a payment.
+Automatically generate an invoice and a ticket/receipt when making a payment.

+**billing.idDefaultClient**
+Value: Client Id
+Use this client by default on sales where the client is null.
+Required by billing.generateInvoiceAndTicket.

+**billing.idOnlineCashRegister**
+Value: Cash Register Id
+Use this cash register for online sales.
+Required by billing.generateInvoiceAndTicket.

 -----